From diagnosis to investing: capturing medtech opportunities

 Medical organisations are increasingly harnessing smart technologies to accelerate efficiencies, reduce unnecessary treatments and improve preventive care.

-For example, there is an emerging trend where some medtech companies have started to apply machine learning and artificial intelligence (AI) technologies when designing and upgrading surgical robots, allowing for greater precision during surgical operations.
-In some instances, this is resulting in shorter patient recovery time.
+For example, some medtech companies have been applying machine learning and artificial intelligence (AI) technologies when designing and upgrading surgical robots, allowing for greater precision during surgical operations.
+This has resulted in shorter patient recovery time.
 In addition to AI innovation in diagnostics and surgery, advanced technologies in healthcare also provide investment exposure to medical devices.

 Taking more steps a day